The benefits of cannabidiol (CBD) are well-known at this point, but what about moringa?

 CBD vs Moringa: How They Work

 All cannabinoids, including CBD, work by interacting with receptors throughout the body.
-These receptors make up what’s known as the endocannabinoid system, and they’re involved in many body functions and processes, including digestion, mood, pain, and sleep.
-CBD also has natural anti-inflammatory, antioxidant, and antibacterial properties.
+These receptors make up what’s known as the endocannabinoid system, and they’re involved in many body functions and processes, including digestion, mood, pain medication, and sleep.
+CBD vs moringa also has natural anti-inflammatory, antioxidant, and antibacterial properties.

 Moringa is a highly nutritious food, and many of its benefits are the result of the vitamins, minerals, and antioxidants it offers.

 For example, moringa pods contain seven times the amount of vitamin C as oranges, and its leaves contain almost double the amount of iron as spinach.
-Like CBD, moringa has antibacterial and anti-inflammatory properties which contribute to its benefits.
+Best CBD oil and moringa have antibacterial and anti-inflammatory properties which contribute to its benefits.